tomato42/tls13-spec/draft-ietf-tls-tls13.md

 ##### Early Data Extension

+[TODO(ekr@rtfm.com): I think we should just push this into a ClientHello extension directly and then decree that any 0-RTT data needs to be in separate messages.]

 TLS versions before 1.3 have a strict message ordering and do not permit additional messages to follow the ClientHello.
 The EarlyData extension allows TLS messages which would otherwise be sent as